Alchemy-se/Vattenfall-One-Brand-Design-System/catalog/components/file-upload-module.md

 In addition to design implementation, this module contains an example method to upload to a server for the sake of demonstration and testing.
-All strings can be edited via html `data-` attributes, and are applied according to the UI state.
-No security considerations are included in this method, as it is beyond the scope of the design system.
+This method is included when the `vf-file-upload-module--example-upload` class is added to the form.
+No security considerations are included in this example method, as it is beyond the scope of the design system.

+To use the example, simply add your server to the `action` attribute of the form.
+The expected response is either *success* or *error* in json format.

 ### Icon

 When a file is uploaded, the document icon is animated to reflect the amount that has uploaded.
-If you wish to use a different icon, simply remove the `vf-file-upload-module__icon` class.
+If you wish to use a different icon, simply replace the `vf-file-upload-module__icon` class.
 If you wish to animate your custom icon in the same way, give the desired svg element (*rect*, *mask*, etc) an ID of `#vf-upload-icon--fill`.

 ### Strings

+All strings can be edited via html `data-` attributes, and are applied according to the UI state when using the example method.

 The following strings can be edited to suit your language/UI requirements: